 The mission of the Northwest chapter of OCTA is to support and initiate local efforts using private and governmental partners and to join with adjacent chapters in support of the national association efforts in identifying, preserving, protecting and educating the public about the Oregon Trail and California Overland Trail legacy.

-On October 5, 2018, Oregon Governor Kate Brown issued a state-wide proclamation honoring the 175th Anniversary of the Oregon Trail and marking the arrival of the Great Migration in October 1843.
+On October 5, 2018, then Oregon Governor Kate Brown issued a state-wide proclamation honoring the 175th Anniversary of the Oregon Trail and marking the arrival of the Great Migration in October 1843.
 The year 2018 was also the 50th Anniversary of the National Trails System Act (1968) and the 40th Anniversary of the Oregon National Historic Trail (1978).
 Now more than ever the Oregon Trail in Oregon needs protection and its legacy shared with this and future generations.

-A research study “First Year in Oregon, 1840-1869: A Narrative History” was completed in October 2021, and is now available online.
+A research study “First Year in Oregon, 1840-1869: A Narrative History” was completed in October 2021, and is available online.
 Historical Research Associates, Inc., of Portland, Oregon, conducted the study under contract with the National Trails office, National Park Service.

 The study has an introduction, five chapters, a conclusion, illustrations, tables, and a bibliography.